Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 The visit doesn’t require a long time, but if you like art and culture this is a very interesting visit.

-Cost 20 MXN (1 USD)
+Cost 30 MXN (2 USD)

-In the museum you can also find a lovely bookshop specializing in Mexican history and literature, they also have nice mini-guides of Guanajuato and an entire room with kids’ books.
+In the museum, you can also find a lovely bookshop specializing in Mexican history and literature.
+They also have nice mini-guides of Guanajuato and an entire room with kids’ books.

 Right in front of the Museum, there is my favorite vegan-friendly restaurant in Guanajuato, Escarola.